 # Laughing House

-Made completely from locally available organic material, this cob house in Oregon woodland near Corquille OR, USA is a treat to watch.
+Made completely from the locally available organic material, this cob house in Oregon woodland near Coquille OR, USA is a treat to watch.
 It is designed by Ianto and Linda of Cob Cottage Company, who call it the Laughing House.
 The interiors are very intricately designed keeping in mind the overall theme.
 This two-story cob house is definitely one to drool over, and an inspiration for people who want to live amidst nature in the most eco-friendly way possible.